joshrp/moonlight-docs/Setup-Guide.md

 ### IPv6 (certain ISPs only)

-If you are lucky enough to have native IPv6 connectivity to your host PC and client device on the networks you'd like to stream on, you may opt to use IPv6 instead of port forwarding.
+If you are lucky enough to have native IPv6 connectivity to your host gaming PC and client device/PC on the networks you'd like to stream on, you may opt to use IPv6 instead of port forwarding.
 This has the advantage of allowing you to stream from multiple PCs behind a single Internet connection, which is not possible with port forwarding.
 This option is only recommended for those very familiar with network administration.
 You may combine these steps with port forwarding above to stream over IPv4 or IPv6, depending on your client's connectivity.

-1. Navigate to http://test-ipv6.com/ on both your host PC and client device and confirm they both score 10/10 on the networks you will be streaming from.
+1. Navigate to http://test-ipv6.com/ on both your host gaming PC and client device/PC and confirm they both score 10/10 on the networks you will be streaming from.
 You may need to disable Chrome's Data Compression option to get accurate results on mobile.

     * If your host PC scores 0/10, check your router settings for an IPv6 option.
 Make sure it's enabled and set to "Native", "Automatic", "DHCPv6", or similar.
 Avoid "6to4" or "Teredo" options.
 Restart your router and try the IPv6 test again.
 If you can't find an IPv6 option or it's not working, contact your ISP and ask whether they support IPv6.

-    * If you can't get your host PC to 10/10, you won't be able to use this method for streaming over the Internet with your ISP.
+    * If you can't get your host gaming PC to 10/10, you won't be able to use this method for streaming over the Internet with your ISP.

     * If your client device doesn't score 10/10 but your host PC does, you won't be able to stream over IPv6 on the current network but another network may work.

-2. Install the [GameStream IPv6 Forwarder](https://github.com/moonlight-stream/GS-IPv6-Forwarder/releases) on your host PC.
+2. Install the [GameStream IPv6 Forwarder](https://github.com/moonlight-stream/GS-IPv6-Forwarder/releases) on your host gaming PC (same PC that runs GeForce Experience).

 3. Configure your router's IPv6 firewall (typically separate from the IPv4 firewall/port forwarding) to allow the ports listed in the section above.

-4. In Moonlight, click Add PC and type the IPv6 address of your PC.
+4. In Moonlight, click Add PC and type the IPv6 address of your host gaming PC.
 Your PC should appear online (or remain online, if you already had IPv4 connectivity to it).

 All officially supported Moonlight clients (iOS, PC, Android) support streaming from servers over IPv6.
 Unofficial clients (Embedded, Vita) may not.

 ### Having trouble?
-* If your PC doesn't appear online outside your network, check that TCP ports 47984 and 47989 are correctly forwarded.
+* If your gaming PC doesn't appear online outside your network, check that TCP ports 47984 and 47989 are correctly forwarded.
 Also ensure you've typed your server PC's external IP address into the Add PC page to bond your external IP address with your PC in Moonlight.

 * If your connection fails at the RTSP handshake stage, check that TCP port 48010 is correctly forwarded.